-(j) Reputational Risk
+(i) Reputational Risk

-Reputational Risk is defined as the current or prospective risk to earnings and capital arising from the adverse perception of the image of the financial institution on the part of customers, counterparties (including also debt-holders, market analysts, and other relevant party), shareholders / investors, regulators or employees (stakeholders).
+Reputational Risk is defined as the current or prospective risk to earnings and capital arising from the adverse perception of the image of the financial institution on the part of customers, counterparties (including also debt-holders, market analysts, and other relevant parties), shareholders/investors, regulators or employees.

-Reputational Risk is a secondary risk generated as a "knock-on effect" from risk categories, such as credit, market, operational and liquidity risks and all others risks types (e.g. business risk, strategy risk).
+Reputational Risk is a secondary risk generated as a "knock-on effect" from risk categories, such as credit, market, operational and liquidity risks and all others risks types (e.g. business risk, strategy risk), but also as an effect of the client's business in one of the sensitive industries from aspect of ESG standards (coal, oil and gas, mining, defense and armaments, water infrastructure, nuclear industry).